Mochimochi07/Readme/readrepos/Readme2.md

 I had read the sites and references.
-The problem was'nt the phase out. it was the comply or get removed.
+The problem was'nt the phase out. it was the comply or get removed. and the solutions and alternatives given are hella bad . not to mention it really needs no air conditioning. and it needs solar power to charge it and and a backup battery when the jeep life batt starts going off.
 Turns out theres no way to get those things back. well technically there was if they filed a counter about it before. not coming from me but from the references that i read because of Pres.
 Pnoy already made a decision about phasing out jeep years ago.